Spring Fishing

 Browse By Species

-In Canada, we’re lucky to have many different species of fish swimming our waters that make for exciting catches and excellent meals.
+In Canada, we are lucky to have many different species of fish swimming in our waters.

-With each unique species, there are different approaches, techniques, and equipment that will help you be successful.
-Use this convenient guide to navigate the waters and optimize your fun and your yield for some of the most popular species in Canada.
+With each unique species, there are various techniques and equipment to use for success.
+We created a guide to help you navigate the waters and optimize your yield for some of our most popular species in the country.